5 Reasons Why You Don’t Want a Rooster

 Roosters can hurt your hens mating.
 He might even have a favorite that he uses more than the other hens, he can hurt her by simply using her too much.

 Roosters will end up pulling the feathers from her back, and if he has done then he can break the skin.
-Once the skin is broken, once their blood, chickens will peek her to death.
+Once the skin is broken, once their blood is drawn, chickens will peck her to death.
 I currently have a hen with an apron on to:

 1. heal her sore back after I sprayed it with Banixx for Pecking Sores